 Paladin of Shadows: With an exception in the very first book involving an underage hooker, Mike goes out of his way to discuss the technical details of BDSM as far as consent and safety goes, including discussions about Safe Words and limits for the other participant(s).

 The Girl Who Played with Fire, Lisbeth has previously been tied up and raped.
-Despite this, she finds it quiet pleasing when her lover Miriam ties her up during their various sexual encounters.
+Despite this, she finds it quite pleasing when her lover Miriam ties her up during their various sexual encounters.

 Live Action TV